 The Correct Camera Distortion dialog box enables you to fix common lens distortion problems, like darkened edges due to lens faults or improper lens shading.
 For example, in a picture of the sky taken in low light, the corners of the image are darker than the center.
 Changing the vignette amount and midtone settings fixes the distortion.

 Adjust distortions due to vertical or horizontal camera tilt by using the perspective controls.
 Rotate an image or fix image perspective to adjust distortions.
-Correct Camera Distortion filter’s image grid helps make easy and accurate adjustments.
+The filter image grid for Correct Camera Distortion helps you make easy and accurate adjustments.

 Corrects lens barrel or pincushion distortion.
 Type a number in the box, or move the slider to straighten horizontal and vertical lines that bend either away from or toward the center of the image.